georgep5/Jekyll-for-Job-Market/README.md

 ## Getting Started

-The instructions that follow will guide you step-by-step through the process of setting up your own professional economics job market website.
-Whether you're tech-savvy or new to web development, these detailed instructions will help you create a polished online presence to support your job market journey. *Let's get building!*
+In order to use this template, you will want to make sure you have a GitHub account.
+For more documentation on how to use a similar template with Git on your machine, please check out the [pwills.com repo](https://github.com/peterewills/peterewills.github.io) directly.

 ### Step 0: Sign up for GitHub

 If you do not yet have a GitHub account, sign up for one.
 An easy guide to doing so is available [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
 - Make sure to choose a professional sounding username!
 Stay away from silly words and numbers.
 Consider something simple and identifiable, such as JaneDoe, mkowal, or JSmithNIU. *You can change your username; please see instructions for doing so [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/changing-your-github-username).*
 - Use your university email address in making your account to be eligible for GitHub Education, which has numerous benefits.
 Follow [these instructions on applying to GitHub Education](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-education-for-students/apply-to-github-education-as-a-student) as a student.

+## Detailed Instructions

+The instructions that follow will guide you step-by-step through the process of setting up your own professional economics job market website.
+Whether you're tech-savvy or new to web development, these detailed instructions will help you create a polished online presence to support your job market journey. *Let's get building!*

 ### Step 1: Clone this Repository